miac-research/MARS-WMH/README.md

 2. In this folder, run `docker build -t mars-wmh-{mdgru/nnunet} .`

 > [!NOTE]
-> During building, multiple external sources need to be used, e.g., base images are downloaded from the NVIDIA NGC registry, scripts are download from this Github repository, and larger model files are downloaded from Zenodo.
+> During building, multiple external sources need to be used, e.g., base images are downloaded from the NVIDIA NGC registry, scripts are downloades from this Github repository, and larger model files from Zenodo.
 Make sure you can access all required external sources in your build environment.

 ## Licenses of redistributed software